Welcome to today's edition of the Rush 24-7 podcast.

 Large numbers of them feel that they have the skills to do so.

-Um I guess this is the headline says young U.S. blacks, but here's blacks, whites, and Hispanics.
+The headline says young U.S. blacks, but they're blacks, whites, and Hispanics.

 Everybody thinks they can get involved in politics here.

-A threatened listing for the struggling bears proposed by the U.S. Fish and Wildlife Service could bring new regulatory hurdles for future exploration and drilling.
+A threatened listing for the struggling bears, proposed by the U.S. Fish and Wildlife Service, could bring new regulatory hurdles for future exploration and drilling, industry advocates say.

-Listing the bears as threatened has the potential to damage Alaska's and the nation's economy without any benefit to polar bear numbers or their habitat, said Governor Sarah Palin in a letter to U.S. Interior Secretary Dirk Kemp Thorn that argued against the listing.
+Listing the bears as threatened has the potential to damage Alaska's and the nation's economy without any benefit to polar bear numbers or their habitats, said Governor Sarah Palin in a letter to U.S. Interior Secretary Dirk Kempthorne that argued against the listing.

 So, here we go.